google/yggdrasil-decision-forests/documentation/rtd/improve_model.md

 # How to improve models

-This page list methods to improve the quality and speed of YDF models.
+This page list methods to improve the quality, speed and size of YDF models.

 ``` {note}
 Learn more about decision forests algorithms in our